Doodleverse/dash_doodler/README.md

 What is generally required in the above case is a semi-supervised tool for efficient image labeling, based on sparse examples provided by a human annotator.
 Those sparse annotations are used by a secondary automated process to estimate the class of every pixel in the image.
 The number of pixels annotated by the human annotator is typically a small fraction of the total pixels in the image.

 `Doodler` is a tool for sparse, not exhaustive, labeling.
 The approach taken here is to freehand label only some of the scene, then use a model to complete the scene.
 Sparse annotations are provided to a Conditional Random Field (CRF) model, that develops a scene-specific model for each class and creates a dense (i.e. per pixel) label image based on the information you provide it.
 This approach can reduce the time required for detailed labeling of large and complex scenes by an order of magnitude or more.
-Your annotations are first used to train and apply a random forest on the entire image, then a CRF is used to refine labels further based on the underlying image.
+Your annotations are first used to train and apply a random forest on the entire image.
+In another version (the recommended one), then a CRF is used to refine labels further based on the underlying image.

 This is python software that is designed to be used from within a `conda` environment.
 After setting up that environment, create a `classes.txt` file that tells the program what classes will be labeled (and what buttons to create).
 The minimum number of classes is 2.
 There is no limit to the maximum number of classes, except screen real estate!
 The images that you upload will go into the `assets/` folder.
 The labels images you create are written to the `results` folder.